 Council Member Julie Menin knows that at this critical time in our city we need passionate and energetic leaders - with experience and a record of results - to deliver for the 5th Council District.

 Council Member Julie Menin currently represents New York City Council District 5 in Manhattan which includes: Midtown East, Lenox Hill, Yorkville, Roosevelt Island, the Upper East Side, Carnegie Hill, and Sutton Place.
-An attorney, civic leader, and former small business owner with over two decades of experience in the public and private sectors, Julie serves as the Chair of the City Council Committee on Consumer and Worker Protection and serves on the following committees: Sanitation, Parks and Recreation, Environmental Protection, Health, Civil Service and Labor, and Children and Youth.
+An attorney, civic leader, three time City Commissioner and former small business owner with over two decades of experience in the public and private sectors, Julie serves as the Chair of the City Council Committee on Consumer and Worker Protection.

-In her first term in the Council, she has passed 13 pieces of vital legislation.
-Her policy wins include advancing universal childcare in New York City, easing burdens on small businesses by instituting a one-shop-stop web portal for all city licenses, codifying the right to reproductive health services, and creating an Office Of Healthcare Accountability to rein in excessive prices.
+Since starting her tenure with the New York City Council, Julie has passed over 17 bills of which she was the primary sponsor, including the groundbreaking Healthcare Accountability Act to lower and bring transparency to excessive hospital prices.
+Her policy wins include advancing universal childcare in New York City, easing burdens on small businesses by instituting a one-shop-stop web portal for all city licenses, licensing hotels through the Safe Hotels Act, codifying the right to reproductive health services, and creating an Office of Healthcare Accountability to rein in skyrocketing healthcare prices.
 At the same time, Julie has effectively addressed a full range of constituent issues: sanitation and rat-mitigation concerns, street safety, unlicensed smoke shops, robust capital funding for district parks and schools, access to low-cost internet for NYCHA residents, and more.

-As Commissioner of the Department of Consumer Affairs (DCA), Julie reinvigorated the agency by increasing consumer restitution by 70 percent while instituting 25 reforms to lower fines on small businesses where there was no consumer harm.
+As Commissioner of the Department of Consumer Affairs (DCA), Julie reinvigorated the agency by increasing consumer restitution by 70 percent while instituting 25 reforms to lower onerous fines on small businesses where there was no consumer harm.
 Also under Julie’s leadership the agency implemented the city’s historic Paid Sick Leave Law, launched a new Earned Income Tax Credit initiative that resulted in over $260 million being returned to low-income New Yorkers, and launched trailblazing investigations into industries preying on New Yorkers such as for-profit colleges.
 She also launched an investigation into a major online firearms marketer to determine if NYC-based sellers were using this website to advertise and illegally sell second hand guns without DCA licenses – thereby skirting City, State and federal laws regarding background checks and required licenses.
-In addition, as DCA Commissioner, Julie spearheaded a new initiative to seed over 10,000 kindergarteners with a college savings account and chaired the board of New York City Kids Rise, the not-for-profit organization she helped create which was charged with implementing this program.
+In addition, as DCA Commissioner, Julie spearheaded a new initiative that has now seeded over 200,000 NYC public school kindergarteners with a college savings account and chaired the board of New York City Kids Rise, the not-for-profit organization she helped create which was charged with implementing this program.

-Julie also previously served as Commissioner of Media and Entertainment where she implemented dozens of initiatives to increase gender equity in industries that were not traditionally diversified.
-Julie launched new programs to increase women’s representation and opportunities in film, TV, theater and the music industry, such as the first-ever women's film fund, job training programs to increase gender equity in the film, theater, TV and music industries, and a slate of new women's programming on the city's TV channels.
+Julie also previously served as Commissioner of Media and Entertainment where she brought TV and film production to an all time record for the city creating thousands of jobs and significant revenue for New York.
+Julie launched new programs to increase women’s representation and opportunities in film, TV, theater and the music industry, such as the first-ever women’s film fund, job training programs to increase gender equity in the film, theater, TV and music industries, and a slate of new women’s programming on the city’s TV channels.
 Julie also negotiated the historic deal to bring the Grammy Awards back to New York in 2017, resulting in a $200 million economic benefit for New York City.

 Before becoming a Commissioner, Julie served as the seven-year Chair of Manhattan Community Board 1 where she helped lead Lower Manhattan’s resurgence after 9/11.
 Several weeks after her small business was badly damaged on 9/11, she founded the not-for-profit organization Wall Street Rising which focused on the rebuilding of Lower Manhattan for residents and small businesses, ultimately developing it into an organization with over 30,000 members.
-She served as a board member of the Lower Manhattan Development Corporation, the 9/11 Memorial Jury, and the 9/11 Memorial Board.
+She served as a board member of the Lower Manhattan Development Corporation, the 9/11 Memorial Jury, and the 9/11 Memorial Board and was one of the founding board members of the World Trade Center Performing Arts Center (The Perelman Center.)
+She was credited for her solution based leadership after 9/11 including building three new schools downtown, advocating for the creation of the WTC Health Registry to provide for healthcare for first responders and residents, pushing for the successful creation of the Lower Manhattan Construction Command Center to centralize and manage 60 active construction projects on and near Ground Zero, and successfully leading the charge to move the trial of Khalid Sheik Mohammed from Lower Manhattan.

-Prior to her career in public service, Julie practiced law as a regulatory and litigation attorney at a large law firm in Washington D.C., and as the Senior Regulatory Counsel at Colgate-Palmolive.
+Prior to her career in public service, Julie practiced law as a regulatory attorney at Wiley, Rein & Fielding, a large law firm in Washington D.C., and as the Senior Regulatory Counsel at Colgate-Palmolive.
 She has served on the board of the Women’s Campaign Fund, where she helped launch She Should Run, a nationwide initiative that has encouraged thousands of women to run for elected office and served on the board of Eleanor’s Legacy, an organization in New York focused on electing more Democratic women statewide.
-In addition, she has served on the boards of the Downtown Hospital, the Municipal Arts Society, the Vera Institute of Justice’s Reform Leadership Council, the September 11th Memorial Foundation and the WTC Performing Arts Center, the National Advisory Board for Public Service at Harvard University and the board of trustees of Columbia.
+In addition, she has served on the boards of the Downtown Hospital, Citizens Union, the Municipal Arts Society, the September 11th Memorial Foundation, the WTC Performing Arts Center, the National Advisory Board for Public Service at Harvard University and the board of trustees of Columbia University.

 Julie has been recognized as a Women’s Campaign Fund Rising Star, Citizen Union’s Civic Leader, City and State’s “Power 100 Women” and “Top 25 Women in Public Service.”
 She has also been the recipient of numerous awards including Columbia University’s John Jay Award and the League of Conservation Voters Public Service Award.
 She has served as a national commentator on law and politics and has appeared on CNN, The Today Show, MSNBC, ABC, CBS, and other outlets and previously hosted and co-produced a local NBC cable news show focused on politics and law.